Report on operations

-Helen continued cooperation with the transmission system operator Fingrid Oyj in the aggregation pilot project for the balancing of energy markets.
+Helen continued cooperation with the transmission system operator Fingrid Oyj in the aggregation pilot project for the balancing energy markets.
 The objective of aggregation is to combine small-scale sites capable of balancing their electricity consumption or production, thus gaining financial benefits from taking part in the maintenance of the power balance in the electricity system.
 The pilot aims to gain practical experiences, e.g. from submitting aggregated bids, registering the sales and handling balance corrections, as well as information exchange between various parties in the balancing power market.

 Helen took part in Kasvupolku (Energy Growth Track), a joint growth programme for energy companies seeking new innovations, ideas and business models.
-Participation in the project is part of Helen's cooperation with growth companies aiming to identify new, promising partner enterprises, to increase common sales and to act as a facilitator of growth also through ownership arrangements.
+Participation in Kasvupolku is part of Helen’s cooperation with growth companies aiming to identify new, promising partner enterprises, to increase common sales and to act as a facilitator of growth also through ownership arrangements.

 Internal control and risk management

 The aim of our risk management measures is to ensure the security of energy supply and safeguard and increase the value of the Helen Group in the long term.
 Within the company, risk management means a systematic and proactive way of identifying, analysing and managing uncertainties related to operations.
 Comprehensive risk management is a business-oriented, systematic and standardised procedure that steers decision-making and operations throughout the organisation.